Leen2025/holbertonschool-simple_shell/README.md

 ./././hsh: 1: qwerty: not found
 $

+##  Learning Highlights

-gained hands-on experience and deepened our understanding of several core computer science concepts, including:
+Throughout the development of this project, we gained hands-on experience and deepened our understanding of several core computer science concepts, including:

 - **Process Creation & Management**
   Learned how to create child processes using `fork()` and how to manage them with `wait()`, `waitpid()`, etc.